cpearce/arm-go/README.md

 [Association Analysis: Basic Concepts and Algorithms](https://www-users.cs.umn.edu/~kumar001/dmbook/ch5_association_analysis.pdf).

-To build, [download and install Go](https://golang.org/dl/) and clone this repository to $GO_PATH/src/arm-go, and build with:
+To build, [download and install Go](https://golang.org/dl/) and clone this repository, and build with:
 ```
-  $ go build arm-go
+  $ go build ./cmd/arm-go
 ```
 You can then run from the command line, for example:
 ```